From Marseille: Iconic Calanques Boat Tour with Swimming

 Riou Island & the Blue Cave

 Your first stop is likely Riou Island — a wild, protected area with rocky terrain and secluded spots.
 Here, you can snap photos, explore, and if conditions are right, go for your first swim or snorkel.
-Many travelers rave about the chance to see underwater life, with reports of vibrant fish and pristine waters.
+Many travelers love the chance to see underwater life, with reports of vibrant fish and pristine waters.

 The Blue Cave is another fan-favorite, especially in the morning or early afternoon tours when the light hits the water just right, creating a glowing, magical effect.
 Some reviews mention quick dips here, so if swimming is a priority, arrive prepared.